RAP-group/empathy_intonation_perc/docs/pre_reg/preregistration_empathy.md

 from functionally monolingual to highly proficient in Spanish (bilinguals).
 All participants with knowledge of Spanish will be second language learners, operationally defined as having begun the endeavor of learning Spanish after the age of 13.
+We plan to collect data from 300 individuals (100 native Spanish speakers and 200 L2 learners).

 ### Sample size rationale